Caring for your pets in winter and cold weather

 How to keep your small animals safe in the cold

-If you have outdoor small animals, like rabbits or guinea pigs, they may also suffer because of cold weather.
+If you have outdoor small animals, like rabbits or guinea pigs, they may also suffer in the cold.

 How to keep animals warm when indoors